Skip to Content

 Scratching Noises

-Rodents are often active at night, and you might hear scratching, squeaking, or scurrying sounds coming from walls, ceilings, or attics.
-These noises can be a sign of their movement and nesting habits.
+Rodents are most active at night, so you may hear scratching, squeaking, or scurrying in your walls, ceilings, or attic.
+Noises are a common sign of movement and nesting.

 Food Tampering